Rutvik-Govindia/RISC-V-SoC-Tapeout-Program/WEEK_3/PART_2 Fundamentals of STA/README.md

 Clock Definitions: Involves the proper specification of the clock period, waveform, source, and clock uncertainty (jitter and skew) for accurate timing analysis.

 Path-Based Analysis: STA analyzes every possible timing path (Data, Input, Output, Pin-to-Pin) in the design to ensure all meet the defined constraints.

+Deliverable Requirements
+Content: A one-page summary or key notes covering the concepts listed above.

+Format: Bullet points are acceptable.

+Tool (for practicals): The task mentions using OpenSTA for practical experiments.